Latipupi/micro-frontend-test/README.md

 ## Getting Started

-Make sure you have downloaded Node JS version 20 or above
+First , Make sure you have downloaded Node JS version 20 or above

+- npm install

-First, run the development server:
+run the development server:

 ```bash